 Biology and immunology have shown repeatedly that with great immunity (to an infectious thing) comes great protection from the worst of disease (due to infection by most of those things).
 But we know with SARS-CoV-2 this is proving to be more complex than that.[16, U1]

-In the future, from this mythical future global population (thick central orange line), I’m presuming that the vast majority of infections will be manageable outside of a hospital.
+In the future, from this mythical future global population (thick central orange line), I’m presuming here that the vast majority of infections will be manageable outside of a hospital.
 That’s not prophetic – because that’s the case now!
 But even moreso than they are now.

 The graphic also shows the emergence of new variants – when I made it, there was no Omicron.
 Its appearance proved to be a great example of the puff of purple virions in that bottom loop.

 Life (right-hand side) will contain additional shots and better vaccines or boosters to prevent disease and new drugs to treat the condition.
 Ongoing reinfections will happen – as they do for other viruses – but these will mostly be non-severe diseases or be asymptomatic.
 Mostly does not mean all the time.
 You could drive a truck through what’s left over from “mostly”.[U1]

 Future variants – the bottom loop – are not guaranteed to be milder than previous ones.
 They just need to have some advantage that allows them to keep passing from one cell sack (host) to another.
 SARS-CoV-2 being “endemic” doesn’t imply a magical definition of mildness, just of being with us, somewhere in the world, all the time.
 The only thing that will change this is s vastly improved vaccine along with a global push to eliminate COVID-19.

-To reiterate – immunity developed after a symptomatic infection dramatically reduces the risk of future severe disease from reinfection.
+Immunity developed after a symptomatic infection dramatically reduces the risk of future severe disease from reinfection.
 That immune memory lingers in most of us for life in some form at some level of effectiveness.